 Why do runners need protein?

-The amount of protein that one needs on a daily basis is 0.8 grams of protein per kilogram of body weight.
-That’s what the average person needs just to prevent themselves from getting sick!
+The recommended amount of protein that one needs on a daily basis is 0.8 grams of protein per kilogram of body weight.
+In general, if you’re eating a healthy, balanced diet, you’re getting plenty of protein.
+But being athletic can put extra demands on the body that might make a supplement worth thinking about.

-When you’re exercising, you would need to increase the amount of protein to speed up muscle growth and recovery.
-Consuming the right amount of protein can prevent injuries and aid in the recovery of an injury, as it helps rebuild the muscle fibers.
+When you’re exercising, you need to increase the amount of protein to speed up muscle growth and recovery.
+Consuming the right amount of protein can prevent injuries and aid in the recovery, as it helps rebuild the muscle fibers.

 - 180 pounds / 2.2 = 81.8 kgs

 Now to find out how much protein you need, you’d work it out as follows:

 - 81.8 kg’s x 1.2 (grams of protein) = 98.16 grams of protein per day

 Depending on the type of training you’re doing on a daily basis and the type of running you’re doing, you can increase this to 1.5 grams, but it’s advisable not to go over 1.7 grams of protein per kilo.

 Protein powders are an extra portion of protein you wouldn’t get in your standard diet.
 You’re able to have it in one go without feeling as though you’ve eaten too much.
 You don’t have to plan meals in advance or spend hours preparing high-protein meals to eat throughout the day.